-- 1. Access Control;
+- 1. Access Control:

 - 2. Surveillance:

 - 3. Territorial reinforcement; and

 - 4. Maintenance.

-- 7.31 Cluster Residential development shall provide for well-designed public gathering places such as parks, open spaces, and community facilities.
-Gathering places should: - a) be safe, accessible, and attractive, with consideration for Crime Prevention Through Environmental Design (CPTED) principles: - i) be centrally located; - ii) respect and enhance community identity and character; - iii) encourage social interaction; and - iv) address the needs of residents of all ages and abilities. - 7.32 Where appropriate and required to address the integration of the proposed development with adjacent lands, local plans may encompass lands that are outside of the development area. - 7.33 Residential clusters should be arranged to minimize impacts to adjacent uses, such as agricultural operations, and to minimize disturbance to woodlands, wetlands, grasslands, and mature trees.
+- i) be centrally located; - ii) respect and enhance community identity and character; - iii) encourage social interaction; and - iv) address the needs of residents of all ages and abilities. - 7.32 Where appropriate and required to address the integration of the proposed development with adjacent lands, local plans may encompass lands that are outside of the development area. - 7.33 Residential clusters should be arranged to minimize impacts to adjacent uses, such as agricultural operations, and to minimize disturbance to woodlands, wetlands, grasslands, and mature trees.
 Clusters should be designed to protect scenic views of open land from adjacent roads.
-Visual impact should be minimized through use of landscaping or other features.

-- 734 New development should incorporate mitigation measures such as landscaping, berming, or other buffering to ensure compatibility with adjacent land uses in accordance with the Transition Interface policies in Sections 11 and 12 - 7.35 Homeowner Associations, Community Associations, or similar organizations shall be established in order to assume responsibility for common amenities and to enforce agreements including, but not limited to, registered architectural guidelines. - 736 In order t To ensure aesthetically coordinated development, design guidelines and architectural controls shall be implemented by the Association (or similar entity) within each local plan. - 737 Where residential development is proposed adjacent to business areas, transportation or utility infrastructure, open space and passive recreation areas should be strategically placed to mitigate potential land use conflicts. - 7.38 Home-based businesses may be pursued in accordance with the provisions of the Land Use Bylaw.
+Visual impact should be minimized through use of landscaping or other features. - 7.34 New development should incorporate mitigation measures such as landscaping, berming, or other buffering to ensure compatibility with adjacent land uses in accordance with the Transition policies in Section 12. - 7.35 Homeowner Associations, Community Associations, or similar organizations shall be established to assume responsibility for common amenities and to enforce agreements including, but not limited to, registered architectural guidelines.

-- 7.39 Open space shall constitute a minimum of 50% 30% of gross acreage, not including municipal or school reserve dedications, environmental reserves, wetlands, or infrastructure dedications such as roads, utilities, etc. utility lots and stormwater ponds.
-When identifying open space to be preserved: - a) of the minimum 50% 30% open space required, a minimum of 50 15% shall be suitable to support passive and active recreation; - b) priority should be given to existing agricultural operations, intact natural areas, habitat for rare and endangered species, wildlife corridors, natural and restored prairies, significant historic and archaeological properties, and steep slopes; - c) water bodies and slopes greater than 25% should not constitute more than 50% of the identified open space; and - d) open spaces designed to provide plant and animal habitat shall be kept as intact as possible, and trails shall be designed to avoid fragmenting such habitat.
+- 7.36 To ensure aesthetically coordinated development, design guidelines and architectural controls shall be implemented by the Association (or similar entity) within each local plan. - 7.37 Where residential development is proposed adjacent to business areas, transportation or utility infrastructure, open space and passive recreation areas should be strategically placed to mitigate potential land use conflicts. - 7.38 Home-based businesses may be pursued in accordance with the provisions of the Land Use Bylaw. - 7.39 Open space shall constitute a minimum of 50% of gross acreage, including municipal or school reserve dedications. environmental reserves, wetlands, or infrastructure dedications such as utility lots and stormwater ponds.
+When identifying open space to be preserved: - a) of the minimum 50% open space required, approximately 15% shall be suitable to support passive and active public recreation; - b) priority should be given to existing agricultural operations, intact natural areas, habitat for rare and endangered species, wildlife corridors, natural and restored prairies, significant historic and archaeological properties, and steep slopes; - c) water bodies and slopes greater than 25% should not constitute more than 50% of the identified open space; and - d) open spaces designed to provide plant and animal habitat shall be kept as intact as possible, and trails shall be designed to avoid fragmenting such habitat.

 - 7.40 The average residential density within the Cluster Residential area shall be a maximum of 1.50 units per net acre of land that is subject to the local plan.
-The net developable land area shall be calculated to be the area after removal of: - municipal or school reserve dedication; and - open space provision. - 7.41 The minimum lot size for the Cluster Residential areas shall be 0.50-0.30 acres. - 7.42 Notwithstanding policies 7.36-7.40 and 7.37-7.41, higher residential densities with smaller lots may be achieved to a maximum of 2.0 2.5 units per acre through additional dedication of open space to a maximum of 60% 40% of net gross developable area as illustrated in Table 03: Density Options. - 7.43 For the purposes of this plan, a unit is considered a lot for all density and composition calculations.
+The net developable land area shall be calculated to be the area after removal of: - a) municipal or school reserve dedication; and - b) open space provision. - 7.41 The minimum lot size for the Cluster Residential areas shall be 0.30 acres. - 7.42 Notwithstanding policies 7.40 and 7.41, higher residential densities with smaller lots may be achieved to a maximum of 2.5 units per acre through additional dedication of open space to a maximum of 60% of net developable area as illustrated in Table 03: Density Options. - 7.43 For the purposes of this plan, a unit is considered a lot for all density and composition calculations.